getgrav/grav-learn/pages/2/06.forms/02.forms/doc.md

 1. An email is sent to the email entered, with the subject `[Feedback] [name entered]`.
 The body of the email is defined in the `forms/data.html.twig` file of the theme in use.

 2. A file is created in `user/data` to store the form input data.
-The template is defined in `forms/data.txt.twig` of the theme in use.
+The template is defined in `forms/data.save.txt.twig`, which the Form plugin provides and the theme in use can override.
+It writes the submitted values as literal text, so a value such as `Tom & Jerry` is stored exactly as it was entered.

 3. The `thankyou` subpage is shown, along with the passed message.
 The `thankyou` page must be a subpage of the page containing the form.